strongloop/microgateway/README.md

 npm install
 ```

 Step 3.
-Change current working directory to the test directory
+Change current working directory to the root directory
 ```
-cd $HOME/microgateway/test
+cd $HOME/microgateway/
 ```

 Step 4.
 Create a startup script that sets environment variables and starts up
 the Microgateway.
 The script file is a simple node.js JavaScript file shown
 below.
-Create this file in the `$HOME/microgateway/test` directory.
+Create this file in the `$HOME/microgateway/` directory.

 Note:  The CONFIG_DIR is the folder containing the yaml files holding the API
 definitions that you wish to enforce.